-Beginning at 7:15 a.m., cars should enter from Kate Schenck through the entrance near the playground.
+Beginning at 7:15 a.m., cars should enter from Kate Schenck through the front entrance of the Activity Center.

 - Students in grades PK-5 will be dropped off in the front of the building under the awning. - Students in grades 6-8 will be dropped off in the back exit door of the Middle School building.